 - 1/2 medium BELL PEPPER cut into small pieces

 - 1 medium size POTATO cut into cubes

 - 1 medium size fresh Jalapeno Pepper – chopped

 Note: Adjust seasonings according to your preference.
 I like mine spicy, so I add quite a lot of peppers.

-- Transfer and let cool before using as filling.
+- Let cool completely before using as filling for empanada

 Note: Filling can be made ahead of time and stored in fridge.

-Note: Leftover empanadas can be re-heated in the oven at 300F for 10-15 minutes.
+Leftover Empanada can be re-heated in the oven at 300F for 10-15 minutes.

 Enjoy!
 If you make this, share and tag me in Instagram #SweetNSpicyLiving.
 I would like to see your creations too.